mathewdblewis/mathewdblewis/README.md

 Mathew Lewis
-email: mathewdblewis@protonmail.com
-Phone: 250 634 3682
+email: mathewdblewis at protonmail dot com

 **Summary:**
 Software engineer with over two years of experience between in software development as both a junior programmer and research assistant.
 Predominantly worked in python, C/C++, matlab and unix systems.